 Don’t get sucked in by the “cheap” prices

 Penny stocks may appear to be cheap compared to others listed on major exchanges, but don’t base your investment decision purely on price.
-Basic factors that influence a company’s stock price is the demand for its shares and the number of shares it issues.
+Basic factors that influence a company’s stock price are the demand for its shares and the number of shares it issues.
 The less demand from investors or the more shares issued, the lower the stock price.
 So consider why penny stocks are priced so low.

-How to buy penny stocks
+How to buy penny stocks in Ireland

 - Choose a stock trading platform.
 If you’re a beginner, do your research before choosing.